Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/floats.md

 ## Functions
 !!!
 Danger
-    Ikarus floats are saved as int but it doesn't mean that you can use arthmetic operators on them.
+    Ikarus floats are saved as int but it doesn't mean that you can use arithmetic operators on them.
 All operations on floats must be done with functions listed below.

 ### `mkf`
 (make float) Converts the input integer x to a float value.